jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

    'm'         Same as above but more granular
    'n'         Percentage of memory that a task is using.
 'w' STATE      D=uninterruptible sleep, R=running, S=sleeping, T=traced or stopped, Z=zombie
+  'q'          This will quit the `top` application
 -----------  --------------------------------------------------------------------------------

 ### htop

 The htop command is an extension to the Linux top command.
 It is written in C using the ncurses library for text-based GUIs so it has mouse support.
 It also has metered output-and uses all the same interactive commands as `top`.
 The homepage for the project can be found at [http://hisham.hm/htop](http://hisham.hm/htop/ "htop").
 The `htop` command needs to be installed via apt-get or yum/dnf.

 ![*htop*](images/Chapter-09/monitoring/top/htop.png "htop")

 ### systemd-cgtop

 You were probably wondering if systemd had its own system monitoring tool.
 And you would be correct to think so.
 It's name is systemd-cgtop and the command is native to any system running systemd.
 The usage patterns can be found at [http://www.freedesktop.org/software/systemd/man/systemd-cgtop.html](http://www.freedesktop.org/software/systemd/man/systemd-cgtop.html "systemd-cgtop") The nature of the output is the same as top but the information is being queried from systemd and not from the `/proc` filesystem.
 You run the command `systemd-cgtop` from the commandline with preset flags like top or you run it in interactive mode.
 In interactive mode you would type `%` percent to toggle between CPU time as time or percentage.
 You would type p, t, c, m, i to sort by path, number of tasks, CPU load, memory usage, or IO load.
 The letter *q* is to quit.
 There are other configuration options displayed by typing `man systemd-cgtop`.

 ### btop